Neurosurgery is surgery on the brain, spine and peripheral nerves.

 - FV is equipped with the new high-performance Somatom Definition Drive from Siemens with the unique Dual Source technology which boosts accuracy and precision

-- FV Hospital is equipped with the Optim MR360 1.5Tesla from GE
+- FV Hospital is equipped with the Optima MR360 1.5Tesla from GE

 - MRI is a diagnostic test that produces three-dimensional images of body structures using magnetic fields and computer technology.
 The images result from different water concentrations of the various tissues.
 MRI is an important tool in planning surgery, radiation therapy, treatment for stroke or other interventions for brain and spine disorders.